Cupid Strikes for Shepherd Center Volunteers

 They were sitting at a table in the middle of the ring at Chastain Horse Park.
 A band was playing, men wearing ties and seersucker suits mingled with women in fancy hats and spring finery, and finally, they kissed.

 Photos were taken, and the courtship began.
-They are now engaged and will marry in late July.
+They got married last July.

 As for volunteering at Shepherd Center, Brit says that was easy.
 Her father sustained a spinal cord injury in the late 1990s.